|

 How to set up a persistent AI‑enhanced shell prompt

 Below are minimal recipes to integrate LLM suggestions directly into bash or fish.
-These use environment variables so you can point to a local or remote model.
+The Claude API uses different authentication headers from OpenAI-compatible endpoints, so separate examples are provided.

 # ~/.bashrc